morganmayday/tayen-core/rules/dice.md

 These dice are used in three primary ways.

 #### Countdown
-A die that is _ticked down_ or _ticked up_ isn't rollable.
+A die that is _ticked down_ or _ticked up_ is often not used in other ways.
 Stress Dice and Grit Dice are the primary examples: you lose Grit, and gain Stress.
 If you lose all of your Grit or overflow your Stress, bad things happen.

 #### Cash In
 A die that is _cashed in_ has a flat effect that requires the die to be spent as a resource.
 Sometimes, the effect will be stronger based on the die's value, but this is the exception, not the rule.
 You can cash in a die that you've ticked down or up.